spluttflob/Wave-Radar/README.md

 ## Hardware

 ### Bill O' Materials
-There is a work-in-progress BOM in this directory.
+There is a work-in-progress BOM in the `elec` directory.
 It has been made in November 2024 and will probably be out of date in a few months or weeks.